srobo-southampton/python-a-whirlwind-tour/python.md

 Write a program which calculates the average of a list of numbers.
 You can specify the list in the code.

 **Extension:**
 You can tell when a user has not entered anything at a `raw_input` prompt when it returns the empty string, `""`.
+Otherwise, it returns a string (like "42.5"), which you can turn into a number with the `float` function.
 For example:

 ~~~~~ {.python}
 var = raw_input("Enter a number: ")